ZacBlanco/zacblanco.github.io/_posts/2015-11-1-social-psych-exam-guide-2.md

 **Bogus Pipeline**: A phony lie detector device that is sometimes used to get respondents to give truthful answers to sensitive questions.

-**Facial Electromyograph (EMG)**: An electronic instrument that records favial muscle activity associated with emotions and attitudes.
+**Facial Electromyograph (EMG)**: An electronic instrument that records facial muscle activity associated with emotions and attitudes.

 **Implicit Attitudes**: An attitude, such as prejudive that one is not aware of having.